ivy-llc/ivy/docs/compiler/transpiler.rst

 Ivy.unify
 ~~~~~~~~~

+As mentioned above, ``ivy.unify`` is an alias to transpilation to Ivy, so you can use it
-Additionally, you can use ``ivy.unify`` to convert framework specific code to Ivy
+exactly in the same way to convert framework specific code to Ivy.

 .. code-block:: python